 The disease of alcoholism is not diagnosed by abusive or angry outbursts.
-In fact, that’s not a criteria for any addictive disorder.
-The negative consequences that occur (and the drinking that continues, regardless) are a criteria, along with the reasoning for use.
+In fact, that’s not a criterion for any addictive disorder.
+The negative consequences that occur (and the drinking that continues, regardless) are criteria, along with the reasoning for use.
 Both are simply likely unseen by those who engage in or encounter the drinking habits of the so-called happy drunk.

 The reality is that these individuals are no less addicted than those who display negative or even dangerous behaviors.
 Additionally, their emotional state is no less unstable.
-More importantly (and often tragically), their lack of belligerence often prevents the world around them from seeing the reality of their pain and life-threatening addiction.
+More importantly (and often tragically), their lack of belligerence often prevents the world from seeing the reality of their pain and life-threatening addiction.

-In this way, the happy drunk is often times even more at risk for liver disease, accidental overdose and suicide.
+In this way, the happy drunk is often times even more at risk for liver disease, accidental overdose, and suicide.
 The false presentation of joy typically implies the reasoning for their drinking – not merely to numb the pain, but to present and experience the exact opposite of it.
 This reality leaves the happy drunk consuming more and more alcohol to achieve this altered state.

 Emotional Roller Coaster

 As this continues and their addiction worsens, their pain does as well.
 The world around them may see them as joyful.
 Therefore, loved ones will likely never reach out to them or support them through the unseen pain they experience.
-This leaves the happy drunk feeling empty and alone – an experience which typically sends them to the bar or after-party to seek solace from the crowd whose inaccurate reflections feel better than the reality they experience within.
+This leaves the happy drunk feeling empty and alone – an experience that typically sends them to the bar or after-party to seek solace from the crowd whose inaccurate reflections feel better than the reality they experience within.

 In this way, the pain cycle and cycle of addiction for the happy drunk continues and intensifies, leaving them with an emotional experience that is anything but happy.
 In fact, it may be more akin to an emotional roller coaster.
 Even worse, these so-called happy drunks likely experience a great deal of shame, loneliness and self-loathing.